 - Fibromyalgia: a chronic pain syndrome causing muscle pain and fatigue.

 - Tumors: tumors can press on or destroy the spinal cord and nerves.

 - Pregnancy: lower back pain usually begins in later stages of pregnancy, and is resolved after birth.

 Hip Pain Causes

 The hip is the body’s largest ball-and-socket joint and is built for fluid, repeated movements.
 Despite its durability, the hip joint can still become worn down and damaged, which causes pain.
+Some patients even need a hip replacement before they can get back to living their lives.
 Here are some of the most common causes of hip pain:

 - Arthritis: Osteoarthritis and rheumatoid arthritis are some of the most common causes of hip pain.
 Arthritis leads to hip joint inflammation, which breaks down the cartilage that cushions your hip bones in the socket.

 - Hip Fractures: Typically caused by falls, car accidents, and sports injuries.